LawrenceBaatjies/stjosephs-goodwood/README.md

-# Welcome to the St.Joseph catholic church website.
+# Welcome to the St.Joseph Catholic Church Website.

 ## Project info